LFITaskForce/FlatironMeeting/docs/index.md

 ## Rationale

-The goal of this meeting is to gather developers and users of Likelihood-Free Inference methods to share latest techniques, use cases and applications across different fields, and discuss open challenges.
+The goal of this interdisciplinary meeting is to gather developers and users of Likelihood-Free Inference methods to share latest techniques, use cases and applications across different fields, and discuss open challenges.
 The first two days of the workshop will be focused on talks and discussions, while the remaining of the week will